 Another possible limitation on claims for damages is the statute of limitations.
 This is a legal time limit that controls when courts will hear lawsuits alleging personal injury because of an accident.
 The California Code of Civil Procedure (CCP) §335.1 says that people who suffer personal injuries because of accidents have no more than two years from the date of injury to file a lawsuit in court.

 However, extensions may be available when an injury is the result of behavior that has given rise to a criminal case.
 As a result, if the other driver is currently facing allegations of drunk driving in a criminal court, the statute of limitations may not directly apply.
 A lawyer could help to determine the time limits that govern your claim for damages.

 Let a Los Angeles Drunk Driving Accident Lawyer Fight to Protect Your Legal Rights

 Every person who suffers personal injuries because of the poor decisions of other parties deserves the compensation that they need to set things right.
 Despite this idea, it still falls on you to prove that another party was at fault for the accident.
 While drunk driving is certainly reckless, it is no guarantee that you will receive the compensation that you need.

-A Los Angeles drunk driving accident lawyer is ready to help you.
+A car accident lawyers in Los Angeles, CA is ready to help you.
 The legal team at the Jacoby & Meyers Law Offices understands the interactions between drunk driving laws and civil claims for damages.
 We can help to gather evidence of drunkenness, track a potential criminal case, and measure your losses to pursue your case for proper compensation.
 Reach out to us today at (888) 522-6291 for your free consultation.